-- 1. Everybody will perform the Drop, Cover, and Hold as instructed in the 1- minute video - 2.
-Hold on until All Occupants are Directed that it safe to Evacuate Your Areas. - 3.
-Wait for this Guidance to Evacuate your Buildings - 4.
-Instructors: Take Personal Belongings with you - 5.
-Instructors: Remind students to Take all belongings when exiting - 6.
-Every Building Must Be Evacuated to the Outside Locations as - 7.
+- 1. Fire Alarm Sounds - 2.
+Everybody will perform the Drop, Cover, and Hold as instructed in the 1-minute video or #3 - 3.
+Hold on until All Occupants are Directed that it safe to Evacuate Your Areas. - 4.
+Wait for this Guidance to Evacuate your Buildings - 5.
+Instructors: Take Personal Belongings with you - 6.
+Instructors: Remind students to Take all belongings when exiting - 7.
+Every Building Must Be Evacuated to the Outside Locations as - 8.
 Depicted on the attached Evacuation 1 Pager-Schematic See Attachment